Federal Tuition Assistance

 The Paying for College website contains a tool that can be used by prospective students to compare detailed financial information for up to three schools at a time.
 This site also includes general information about financial aid and financial literacy.

-The designated point of contact for servicemembers is the Veterans Advisor & School Certifying Official, Lori York.
+The designated point of contact for servicemembers is the Military-Connected & Veterasns Advisor, Lori York.

 If you are receiving Tuition Assistance (TA) and are seeking access to disability counseling, contact the Office for Students with Disabilities.